wongdaniel8/Portfolio/README.md

 game2048:
 	contains an implementation of the popular 2048 game

-graphPackage:
-	contains a Google Maps type path finder implementation, as well as a MAKE program to compile source code

 neuralNetwork:
 	contains a streamlined neural network for image classification written in C